Mohd-Adnan-Amir/MajorProject/README.md

 # MajorProject
-this is a demo repo for git github
+this is a demo repo for git github...